State change via one-dimensional scattering in quantum mechanics: Numerical method

 where

 and

-The solution $\Phi_n(x_i)$ is computed by numerically solving (\ref{matrix_system}), e.g., by using the backslash operator in MATLAB.
-With this solution in hand, we compute probabilities of change of state of the confined particle via (\ref{pnplus}) and (\ref{pnminus}).
+The solution $\Phi_n(x_i)$ is computed by numerically solving (\ref{matrix_system}), e.g., by using the backslash operator in MATLAB \citep{kattan2011solving}.
+With this solution in hand, we compute state change probabilities of the confined particle via (\ref{pnplus}) and (\ref{pnminus}).